Seeing past our value judgments

 All these thoughts are value judgments.

-A story from ancient China illustrates how qualities and behaviours judged ‘bad’ in one situation can easily become ‘good’ in another:
+But a story from ancient China illustrates how qualities and behaviours judged ‘bad’ in one situation can easily become ‘good’ in another:

 “On the second night, the thief again crept between the enemy sentries and left another dagger, this time plunged deep into the sleeping general’s pillow.